laurasignorelli/A3-working-with-data-and-code/README.md

 # Setup

 There is a png image of a cloud used in my project (cloud2.png).
-Please download this along with the pde file and add them both to a folder to ensure it runs correctly
+Please download this along with the pde file and add them both to a folder to ensure it runs correctly.
+Also ensure the sketch is run in processing with Java

 # Usage